johnofleek/PiloT/autoPilot/README.md

 1. If everything is installed and configured correctly network manager should connect the modem when the Mobile broadband profile you created is clicked

+### Further network manager notes
+* With dhcpcd disabled - network manager manages all of the RPi networking interfaces e.g. Ethernet, WiFi, Cellular ...
-Note that it is possible to configure network manager to automatically start the mobile broadband connection on power up.
-This can be achieved either via the GUI
+* Network manager profiles can be configured to automatically start the mobile broadband connection on power up.
+* Network manager profiles can be set to retry if a network connection is lost - however network manager won't test to see if the IP connection is functional.
+This is a task for a different tool
+* With dhcpcd uninstalled it's GUI is still visible in the Raspbian Task bar it reports "Connection to dhcpcpd lost"
+the functionality of this GUI is replaced by the NetworkManager Applet icon
+* Configuration of the network interfaces can be via the NetworkManager Applet GUI or the command line "nmcli" or manual hacking of the config files
+* The command line tool nmtui doesn't appear to be able to edit cellular device configuration

 ## RPi app installation instructions
 [Pilot RPi GPIO scripts and install network manager](./instructions_howToInstall_gpioAndNetworkManager.md)